 What Makes Up the Lower Back?

 It is difficult to fully understand a lumbar spinal fusion without briefly discussing the normal anatomy of the spine.
-The vertebral or spinal column consists of 33 bones called vertebrae.
-Each are that stacked on top each other to for them spine.
-The spine, which extends from the base of skull to the pelvis, has four regions: the cervical spine, thoracic spine, lumbar spine and the sacrum.
-Between each vertebra are the flat and circular plates of cartilage called the interverbral discs.
-Intervetebral discs maintain the integrity and continuity of the spine by holding one vertebra to the next.
-It acts as an effective cushion that absorbs shock and pressure placed by the everyday movements of the back.
+The vertebral or spinal column consists of 33 bones called vertebrae stacked on the other for their spine.
+The crest, which extends from the base of the skull to the pelvis, has four regions: the cervical spine, thoracic spine, lumbar spine, and sacrum.
+Between each vertebra are the flat and circular plates of cartilage called the intervertebral discs.
+Intervertebral discs maintain the integrity and continuity of the spine by holding one vertebra to the next.
+It is an adequate cushion that absorbs shock and pressure placed by the everyday movements of the back.
 This disc also makes bending and head rotations possible.

 How Common is Spinal Fusion Surgery?